-Name Range Step Default Description Release time delay 0.000150.000s 0.005s 0.06s Resetting time.
-The time allowed between pick-ups if the pick-up has not led to a trip operation.
-During this time the START signal is held on for the timers if the delayed pick-up release is active.
+Name Range Step Default Description Release time delay 0.000150.000s 0.005s 0.06sResetting time.
+The time allowed between pick-up pick-up has not led to a trip operation.
+During this START signal is held on for the timers if the delaye release is active.
 Delayed pick-up release • No • Yes - Yes Resetting characteristics selection either as time-delayed or as instant after the pick-up element is released.
 If activated the START signal is reset after the set release time delay.
 Time calc reset after release time • No • Yes - Yes Operating timer resetting characteristics selection.
 When active, the operating time counter is reset after a set release time if the pick-up element is not activated during this time.
 When disabled, the operating time counter is reset directly after the pick-up element is reset.
 Continue time calculation during release time • No • Yes - No Time calculation characteristics selection.
 If activated, the operating time counter is continuing until a set release time has passed even if the pick-up element is reset.